Communication Flow and Troubleshooting

 The connector first attempts to communicate to the domain controller over LDAPS.
 If unsuccessful, it falls back to communicating over LDAP using Kerberos or NTLM, in that order.

-The connector sends the AD data every 5 to 7 minutes if there are changes, using an HTTPS connection on port 443 TCP.
-However, it can take an hour or longer for changes to reflect on the Umbrella dashboard.
+—The user's principal name.Note: If there are updates, the Cisco AD Connector sends the AD data every five minutes using an HTTPS connection on TCP port 443.
+However, it can take an hour or longer for changes to reflect in Umbrella.

 Troubleshooting

-The following firewall/ACL requirements ensure that the Cisco AD Connectors can communicate with the Umbrella cloud services and domain controllers:
+The following firewall/ACL requirements ensure that the Cisco AD Connector can communicate with the Umbrella cloud services and domain controllers:

 Note: The Digicert domains resolve to various IP addresses based on a CDN and are subject to change.

 If you experience any issues communicating to Umbrella, we recommend that you check for any Layer-7 application proxies which might be blocking or dropping data.
-A common case is the inspect feature on Cisco devices that act on protocols such as DNS/HTTP/HTTPS:
+A common case is the inspect feature on Cisco devices that act on protocols such as DNS, HTTP, and HTTPS.

 You can restart the connector by restarting the Cisco AD Connector service on the connector system.
 Restarting the connector triggers a full synchronization of AD objects (and not just the changes from the previous sync) to Umbrella.